ccbogel/QualCoder/README.md

 [![Horizontal Coding: AI-Based Qualitative Data Analysis in QualCoder, Free & Open Source](https://img.youtube.com/vi/FrQyTOTJhCc/hqdefault.jpg)](https://www.youtube.com/watch?v=FrQyTOTJhCc)

 In addition to what's shown in the video, QualCoder AI now also includes an **AI Chat**, offering three forms of dicussions with the AI:
 - **Code Chat:** Let the AI analyze the data in the codings for a particular code and chat about the results.
-The sources from your empirical data are referenced.
+You can choose between different prompts or define you own.
+The sources from your empirical data are referenced in the text.
-- **Topic Chat:** Let the AI analyze any topic in you empirical data (independend of coding).
-Again, sources are referenced and you can discuss the results with the AI.
+- **Topic Chat:** Let the AI analyze any topic in you empirical data (independent of previous coding).
+Again, several prompts are available, the sources are referenced, and you can discuss the results with the AI.
 - **General Chat:** Ask the AI anything, not related to your data.
 Basically a build-in ChatGPT.

 ### Installation